Other Financial Aid Options

 Federal Direct Unsubsidized Loan

 Eligible students may borrow up to $20,500 from the Federal Direct Unsubsidized Loan program each year.
 You are responsible for the interest from the time the unsubsidized loan is disbursed until it's repaid in full.
 You can choose to pay the interest during periods of enrollment and the grace period or allow it to accrue (accumulate) and capitalize (that is, added to the principal amount of your loan).
 Capitalizing the interest will increase the amount you will have to repay over the life of the loan.
-To learn more about the Federal Direct Unsubsidized Loans please see the Office of Student Financial Aid.
+To learn more about the Federal Direct Unsubsidized Loans please see the Office of Student Financial Aid and Scholarships.

 Federal Direct Graduate PLUS Loan

 In addition to the Federal Direct Unsubsidized Loan program, students can borrow additional federal funds through the credit based Federal Direct Graduate PLUS Loan.
 Please proceed to the U.S. Department of Education's website, www.studentloans.gov, to complete the three steps: 1) Federal Direct Graduate PLUS Loan Master Promissory Note, 2) PLUS Request Process and 3) Entrance Counseling.
 You will need your FSA ID in order to log in to the website.
 Please make sure that you complete all forms using your legal name and the same name used on your Free Application for Federal Student Aid (FAFSA).
-To learn more about the Federal Direct Graduate PLUS loan please see the Office of Student Financial Aid.
+To learn more about the Federal Direct Graduate PLUS loan please see the Office of Student Financial Aid and Scholarships.

 Alternative Private Loans